Medical and Health Services Manager – Health Administrator

 Sam Houston State University

-SHSU has a bachelor’s of science (BS) in healthcare administration program that focuses on the conceptual and analytical skills needed to manage modern healthcare organizations.
+SHSU has a bachelor’s of science (BS) in healthcare administration program focusing on the conceptual and analytical skills needed to manage modern healthcare organizations.

 Boasting a low faculty-to-student ratio (1:25), the program takes a multidisciplinary approach that prepares students to coordinate service delivery that prevents disease and fosters wellness in communities.
 Courses cover a broad spectrum of topics in business, economics, management, policy, strategy, and psychology.
 The program consists of 120 credits.